dxos/dxos/docs/docs/guide/contributing/README.md

 *   GitHub Issues
 *   Opening PRs
 *   Contributor Documentation
-    *   How our code is organized
+    *   How the code is organized
-    *   How documentation works